 - Care costs: This can cover the cost of at-home care you may have had to receive as a result of your injury, or compensating a friend or relative who had to take time off to care for you at home whilst you were injured.

-- Loss of both your current and anticipated future earnings: You can claim compensation for any wages or salary you lost if your injury caused you to take time off work without pay or at a reduced rate of pay.
+- Loss of both your current and anticipated future earnings: You can claim compensation for loss of earnings if your injury caused you to take time off work without pay or at a reduced rate of pay.
 Additionally, if your injuries have caused you to lose future income (for example payment into a pension fund) then you can also claim for these expenses.

 |Nature and severity of injury||Award settlement||Further notes|